rcruzoliver/ctrlx_mongodb/README.md

 sudo docker exec -it <CONTAINER_NAME> mongo
 ```

 Then you need to pack the this docker image in a snap to install it in the ctrlX OS.
 Then, cross-your fings and hope the [ctrlX Container Engine](https://developer.community.boschrexroth.com/t5/Store-and-How-to/ctrlX-AUTOMATION-Container-Engine/ba-p/57324) suports this image, you can also find a template to pack your DockerImage in a snap.
 I am not sue how the ctrlX Container Engine will behave with qemu.
+If you manage to make it work, please email me in raul.cruz.oliver@gmail.com

 And on top of all of that, it is still Mongo DB 4.4. with way less functionalities, and not granted performance with Mongo DB Compass.